ArpitaRaykar/real-time/README.md

-#  Real-Time Accelerometer Data Pipeline
+#  Real-Time Accelerometer with Kafka

 A real-time data streaming project that collects accelerometer data from a smartphone using **Phyphox**, sends the data through **Apache Kafka**, consumes it using **Python**, and stores the readings in **PostgreSQL**.